 Weather, traffic, driver absenteeism, maintenance difficulties, and unforeseen incidents are responsible for delays in the arrival of school buses in the morning and afternoon.
 Sometimes, bus routes must be doubled or run as a second route if the regular driver is absent.

-16. Why can't you call when you know the bus will be late?
+16. Can you notify me when the bus is late?